 - Letters of reference for confirmation and details of referees.

-- Interview with relevant academic.
+- Sit an interview with a relevant academic.

-- Appropriate unit exam/test.
+- Sit an appropriate unit exam/test.

 The relevant Credit Assessor will assess your application from the above criteria.
 Monash IT reserves the right to refuse credit based on informal learning.

 If you are applying through VTAC, you are required to submit your application for credit on Enrolment Day.

 If you are applying direct to Monash IT, you may apply for credit with your course application, or wait until Enrolment Day.

 If you are an international student, please apply via International Recruitment Services.